Know your footprint and implement decarbonization strategies

 Futurepast can verify your greenhouse gas emissions in accordance with ISO 14064 Part 3, Greenhouse gases—Specification with guidance for the validation and verification of greenhouse gas assertions, as well as any other applicable reporting and verification criteria.

-6. You Want Help Complying With Mandatory GHG Emissions Reporting Requirements
+Comply with Mandatory GHG Emissions Reporting Requirements

 You are subject to the US Environmental Protection Agency’s mandatory reporting of GHG emissions under the Clean Air Act and one or more state or provincial programs.
 You want help quantifying your emissions, analyzing your fuel use, or developing a monitoring plan that meets the requirements of 40 CFR Part 98 of the Clean Air Act and the applicable requirements of relevant states or provinces.
 You need greenhouse gas regulatory compliance assistance.